-Access to specialty care continues to be a major challenge for low-income and underserved of our population.
-In California and with provider shortages and long wait times for appointments, demand continues to outpace the health care system’s ability to meet the needs of California’s growing low-income patient population.
+Access to specialty care continues to be a major challenge for low-income and under-served populations.
+In California provider shortages produce long wait times for appointments.
+Demand continues to outpace the health care system’s ability to meet the needs.
+California has an ever growing low-income patient population.

-To address this challenge, many health care professionals, health centers, systems, payers and policy makers are turning to electronic consultation and (with a physician referral as example), or e-Consult.
+To address this challenge, many health care professionals, health centers, systems, payers and policy makers are turning to electronic consultation and (with a physician referral) an e-Consult.

-Adapted from the workgroup website: The specialist will report identified as an inter-professional consultation.
+What should I expect from my practitioner?
+The specialist will report identified as an inter-professional consultation.
 E-consults provided by consultative physicians (or health care professional) should include written reports to the patient’s treating/requesting physician/qualified health care professional.